leoneckert/my-cdv-fall19/my-work/datazine project/README.md

 <br>
 <p>I really, really enjoyed doing this project, and I have learned so much!
 The hardest part for me was the very beginning, because I struggled with the syntax and was a little rusty with my coding.
 However, now I feel much more confident!
 (Big thanks for the help during office hours; I really appreciate them🐣)</p>
 <br>
-<p>The end result turned out to be very similar to what I was going for, and I am especially happy with the middlespread; I think it turned out great!
+<p>The end result turned out to be very similar to what I was going for, and I am especially happy with the middles-pread; I think it turned out great!
 A good way to emphasize the difference between compliments I received and compliments I gave.</p>
 <br>
 <b>A small note for my datazine project to make sure it shows up correctly:</b>
 I used these fonts (just to make sure they show up correctly on your laptop and my compliment card can be printed properly😇).